esimov/pigo/README.md

 | ![input](https://user-images.githubusercontent.com/883386/50761018-015db180-1272-11e9-93d9-d3693cae9d66.jpg) | ![output](https://user-images.githubusercontent.com/883386/50761024-03277500-1272-11e9-9c20-2568b87a2344.png) |

-In case of in plane rotated faces the angle value should be adapted to the provided image.
+Note: In case of in plane rotated faces the angle value should be adapted to the provided image.

 ### Pupils / eyes localization